ORNL-BTRIC/Autotune/README.md

 	  v.gui = true
     end
     ```
-  * `vagrant up --provider virtualbox` <br>
-  This will download the VM from Atlas (the new version of VagrantCloud) and then power up the instance with an Ubuntu GUI.
+  * `vagrant up --provider virtualbox` - this will download the VM from Atlas (the new version of VagrantCloud) and then power up the instance with a Linux (Ubuntu) GUI.
-* TODO: Add steps to use the VM for demo
+    * If loading the image in the window is not responsive, open VirtualBox, right-click the "Autotune_default" image, select settings, and set memory and processor in the green area to optimize for your system's capabilities.

+### Running on the Virtual Machine
+1. Double-click `Autotune_standalone_demo.sh` - this runs the python script using example files
+2. Double-click `Autotune_webservice_client.sh` - the Autotune web service is loaded at startup, this will run a webservice client that uses the Autotune web service using example files
+3. Double-click `Autotune_webpage.html` - this allows a user to interact with a web interface to define a building, location, measured data, and submit the calibration to the Autotune web service.
+Note: The result link emailed to you, when using option #2 or #3, will have to be copy/pasted into the VirtualBox's browser to properly show the resulting files.

 # Server Installations
 These instructions are used to setup a machine so that Autotune can be invoked through the provided website and/or web service.